BenGothard/smak/README.md

    npm start
    ```
 3. Open `http://localhost:8080` in your browser.
-4. Build the static site (optional):
+4. Build the static site (required for GitHub Pages):
    ```bash
    npm run build
    ```

-The contents of the `docs/` folder can be served via GitHub Pages.
-A live demo will be available at:
+This generates a `docs/` directory containing the static site.
+Commit this
+folder to your repository and enable **GitHub Pages** to serve from the `docs/`
+folder.
+The game will then be playable at:

 <https://YOUR_GITHUB_USERNAME.github.io/smak>